Adam Hastings: Amateur career

 Hastings played rugby at school for George Watson's College in Edinburgh and with Millfield School in Somerset, England.

 He won two Scottish Schools Cup titles with George Watson's College.

 Hastings was drafted to Currie in the Scottish Premiership for the 2017–18 season.

 Hastings was drafted to Stirling County in the Scottish Premiership for the 2018–19 season.

 Professional career

 He started his professional rugby union career with Bath, signing for their academy in 2014.
-He went on to play for the senior side.
+He went on to play for the senior team.

 In April 2017 it was announced that Hastings would sign for Glasgow Warriors for season 2017–18 in a two-year contract running through to May 2019.

 In September 2017, Hastings made his debut for Glasgow in their opening match of the 2017 Pro 14 Season against Connacht, assisting in a try.

-In December 2020, it was confirmed that he had signed for Premiership Rugby side Gloucester from the 2021–22 season.
+In December 2020, it was confirmed that he had signed for Premiership Rugby team Gloucester from the 2021–22 season.

 In February 2024, it was announced that Hastings is to re-join former club Glasgow Warriors when his contract with Gloucester runs out at the end of the 2023–24 season.